vlaksi/vlaksi/README.md

  <summary> About me </summary>

 ## I'm a Developer, Entrepreneur & Enthusiast!
-- 🔭 I’m currently researching Clean CaDET
 - 🌱 I’m currently learning blockchain
-- 👯 I’m looking to collaborate with organization 'FTN-E2-materials'
+- 👯 I’m looking to collaborate with open source projects such as react and etc.
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to read, travel & improve

 </details>